Colorado Springs Military Divorce Lawyer

 Military Retirement Issues – with a serving military member having served with the Summons in Colorado, without being resident, the federal law needs a separate basis to grant jurisdiction before the court and to have the right and power to initiate the military retirement division.

-Can I Start the Divorce Process When the Spouse Serving the Military Is Still Deployed?
+Can I Start the Divorce Process When the Spouse Serving in the Military Is Still Deployed?

 The quick and simple answer to such a question is no. Without the consent of the member in the military, you won’t be able to move forward with the process.
 It is better to wait for the spouse to come back from deployment before getting started with the proceedings of the divorce.